Habatakurikei/llmmaster/README.md

 Read the file in python script as string, then load to a `LLMMaster` instance.
 Explain in use cases.

 This is useful for third-party application usage.

+Note that `FAL_KEY` is only loaded from the OS environmental variable.

 ### Use cases